FalconPilot/haskell-experiments/README.md

-# haskell-experiments
+# Haskell experiments

-I'm trying to learn Haskell
+I'm trying to learn Haskell.
+This is where I'll put my experiments.